Miguel del Toro: Death

 Days after Del Toro cut ties with Seibu, he was traveling with two companions in Ciudad Obregón.
 Del Toro's car collided with an agricultural tractor, killing him and his two companions; Del Toro was 29.
-Del Toro was survived by his expecting wife, Eloisa, and two children – Maria and Miguel.
+Del Toro was survived by his expecting wife, Eloisa, and two children – Maria and Michelle.

 The Giants honored Del Toro's life with a brief moment of silence, and Seibu left his Japanese League No. 32 unworn for the following season.